Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Extensions.

 {\em Case 2: $k < 1/\eps^4$}.
-Due to having an $\eps$-dependent number of random variables to select, our algorithm can approximately guess (in EPTAS time) the distribution of each random variable in the optimal set $S^*$.
-Formally, along the lines of \S\ref{sec:NAPrelims}, we make the following assumptions without loss of generality: \begin{enumerate} [topsep=0pt, itemsep=0pt] \item The inverse accuracy level $1 / \eps $ is an integer.
+Due to having an $\eps$-dependent number of random variables to select, our algorithm can approximately guess the distribution of each random variable with respect to the optimal set $S^*$.
+Formally, along the lines of Section~\ref{sec:NAPrelims}, we make the following assumptions without loss of generality: \begin{enumerate} \item The inverse accuracy level $1 / \eps $ is an integer.

-\item An estimate ${\cal E} \in \big[(1 - \eps) \cdot \expar{ {\cal M}_r(S^*) }~,~ \expar{ {\cal M}_r(S^*) }\big]$ for the optimal expected value is known in advance.
+\item An estimate ${\cal E} \in [(1 - \eps) \cdot \expar{ {\cal M}_r(S^*) }, \expar{ {\cal M}_r(S^*) }]$ for the optimal expected value ${\cal M}_r(S^*)$ is known in advance.